 We tried everything- flashcards, math songs, workbooks, manipulating actual objects, and computer games.
 NOTHING worked.
 We were both frustrated.
 I was baffled.

 An unexpected discovery

-Suddenly a light bulb went on in my head.
+A sudden realisation exploded in my head.
 Was it possible that my son had a learning disability?

 Dyscalculia the little known mathematical learning disability

 The word Dyscalculia comes from Greek and Latin, which means, “counting badly.”
 People with this disability have significant problems with numbers.

 You can find a comprehensive list of symptoms here.

 As learned more about this mysterious learning disability I recalled the struggles of my son.
 I replayed every harsh word I had spoken to him when the frustration got too much.
 Mother guilt kicked in big time.
 I was a trained educator for goodness sakes.
 How could I have missed this?